Joseph Banks: Dispersal of Banks's papers

 Following Banks's death in 1820 a "treasure-trove of letters and papers" was passed to Sir Edward Knatchbull, his wife's nephew.
 In 1828 the latter passed bound volumes of foreign correspondence to the British Library but retained the rest of the papers in the expectation that an official biography would be written.
 After the death of Knatchbull and his wife, the letters and papers were passed on to their son Edward Knatchbull Hugesson, 1st Baron Brabourne, who offered to sell them to the British Museum.
 However, in 1884 it declined to purchase them.
 Following that "notorious" decision the Agent General of New South Wales, Sir Saul Samuel, issued instructions for the purchase of a large portion of the papers, which now form part of the State Library of New South Wales's Brabourne Collection.
 The "large quantities of papers" which remained were then auctioned off at Sotheby's in London in March and April 1886.
 One of the successful bidders was E. A. Petherick.
 Many of those are now in the Petherick Collection at the National Library of Australia.
 During the twentieth century the National Library continued to purchase Banks's letters and papers when they came on the market.

 Online archive

 In his Endeavour journal, Banks recorded 30 years of his life.
 Letters, invoices, maps, regalia, and watercolour drawings have now been digitised on the State Library of NSW website.
-This rich research and educational tool provides access to 8800 high-quality digital images.
+This tool provides access to 8800 high-quality digital images.